 Remember, ‘confidence’ is the operative word.
 It is important that you demonstrate successfully completed past projects of similar scale and scope.
 This part of your proposal is a given.
 However, to truly earn the evaluation committee’s confidence, you need to show them how you think.

 There are no guarantees in life.
 Especially when it comes to predicting proposal success.
-However, in order to improve your firm’s proposal success rate, consider developing a compelling Win Strategy, communicating the most important elements of your submission on multiple levels, and showing evaluators how you think.
+However, in order to improve your firm’s proposal success rate, consider developing a compelling Win Strategy, communicating the most important elements of your submission on multiple levels, and showing evaluators what you think.

 To learn more about how we can help you win your next proposal, please visit our proposal writing services page.